Best Sparkling Wine for a Special Celebration

 Ruggeri Argeo Prosecco Brut

 Fresh, delicate and well-balanced in flavour, the Ruggeri Argeo Prosecco Brut is a fantastic fizz with a lovely long fruity finish.
-With flavours of citrus and stone fruits, alongside floral aromas, this prosecco would pair beautifully with equally as delicate fish.
+With flavours of citrus and stone fruits, alongside floral aromas, this prosecco would pair beautifully with equally delicate fish.

-La Gioiosa Prosecco Rose Millesimato
+La Gioiosa Prosecco Rosé Millesimato

-A firm favourite rosé prosecco of mine is La Gioiosa’s Prosecco Rose Millesimato.
+A firm favourite rosé prosecco of mine is La Gioiosa’s Prosecco Rosé Millesimato.
 This bubbly is a lighter pink in colour but still packs the flavour of a great prosecco.
 It’s subtle and fresh on the nose, with hints of red fruits.
 On the palate, expect the same fruity flavours with the addition of some floral notes too.
 RRP £10.00, available at local supermarkets such as TESCO.

 Tosti Prosecco Rosé